Corey Bailey

 If the foil method causes any static electricity, you probably have a grounding

-chassis with all cables connected.
-With an ohmmeter, you’ll want a reading of no
+with all cables connected and disconnected.
+With an ohmmeter, you’ll want a

-resistance.
-Take a close look at the wiring, connectors, etc. Measure the
+reading of no resistance.
+Take a close look at the wiring, connectors, etc.

-conductivity of the head cables themselves.
-Make sure the head block (plate) is
+Measure the conductivity of the head cables themselves.
+Make sure the head

-well grounded.
-Sometimes the head-to-block connection or the head block to
+block is well grounded.
+Sometimes the head-to-block connection or the head

-chassis checks good, but oils, dirt and corrosion over time can change the
+block to chassis checks good, but oils, dirt and corrosion over time can change

 Use anti corrosion chemicals if you think they will help, but make sure they are